 Light Leaks in Photoshop

 Because they mimic film, adding a light leak to your digital photos is an easy way of giving your photos a vintage retro vibe.
 They've been made popular through several different iPhone apps like Instagram, but you can totally duplicate that look with Photoshop.

-This tutorial looks at two different methods of applying a film-like light leak in Photoshop through painting a light leak into your photo using a Quick Mask, as well as applying a light leak texture overlay to an image.
+In this tutorial, we will cover two separate methods of applying a film-like light leak in Photoshop through painting a light leak into your photo using a Quick Mask, as well as applying a light leak texture overlay to an image.

 Method 1.
 Painting a Light Leak in Photoshop